Of all the daft movies which twisted Western history into absurd myth, Pony Express must be one of the most egregious.

 Heston as Cody

-So it is no surprise that Hollywood has given us a whole series of Buffalo Bills, each sillier than the last, from George Waggner in Ford’s The Iron Horse in 1924, through James Ellison (a rather pale Bill) in The Plainsman in 1936, Joel McCrea as the eponymous Buffalo Bill in 1944, Richard Arlen, Monte Hale, Roy Rogers and many more.
+So it is no surprise that Hollywood has given us a whole series of Buffalo Bills, each sillier than the last, from George Waggner in John Ford’s The Iron Horse in 1924, through James Ellison (a rather pale Bill) in The Plainsman in 1936, Joel McCrea as the eponymous Buffalo Bill in 1944, Richard Arlen, Monte Hale, Roy Rogers and many more.
 Over seventy movies have featured Cody.
 But none was as bonkers as Charlton Heston’s in 1953.

 It is possible that Cody was never a Pony Express rider at all.
 As a boy of eleven in 1857 he rode as a messenger for a short while but that was not in the official Pony Express, which lasted only eighteen months in 1860 – 61.
 He most certainly did not found the service with Wild Bill Hickok.
 Charlton Heston was thirty in 1953 when the movie Pony Express was made and is shown as an experienced (and pretty well invincible) plainsman who invents the Pony Express and sets it all up with his partner Hickok.
 It’s complete piffle.

 I never liked Heston in Westerns much.
 He always comes across as a superior, sour, even sadistic type.
 I make an exception for the great Will Penny, in which he was superb, but from his first oater, the movie The Savage in 1952, then Pony Express in ’53 and the noxious Arrowhead the same year, he sneeringly slaughtered people as if perfectly justified.
 In films like Major Dundee and The Last Hard Men he plays a bitter, violent man with few if any saving graces.
 He swaggers arrogantly about the West and I have invented a new word to describe his persona: swarrogant.
-I’m sure he wasn’t swarrogant in real life but he certainly appeared so in in his movies.
+I’m sure he wasn’t swarrogant in real life but he certainly appeared so in in his Westerns.

 The ridiculous plot of Pony Express reduces Wild Bill Hickok (fourth-billed Forrest Tucker) to little more than a sidekick.
 Tucker isn’t bad, in fact, in his frock coat with brace of pistols, butts forward (Heston remains in buckskins throughout) but the script doesn’t give Hickok much of a chance.